ruoxining/ruoxining.github.io/_pages/about.md

 # 📖 Educations
 - *2024.09 - 2029.06(expected)*, <a href='https://www.zju.edu.cn/english/'>University of Waterloo</a>, <a href='https://cs.uwaterloo.ca/'>David R. Cheriton School of Computer Science</a>, Ph.D. candidate.

 - *2019.09 - 2024.07*, <a href='https://www.zju.edu.cn/english/'>Zhejiang University</a>.
 I received a double major (English Linguistics & Computer Science).
-A double major means that I am completing core courses except a dissertation in CS required by a CS double degree, e.g. OS, TCS.
+A double major means that I am completing core courses required by a CS double degree except a dissertation in CS, e.g. ADS, OS, TCS.
 Besides, though the CS double-X does not require any AI courses, I still finished many of them e.g., ML, NLP, DS.
 For research, I worked with <a href='https://person.zju.edu.cn/en/shaobin'>Bin Shao</a> from School of International Studies on finding the relevance between word origins and text formality in English language.

 - *2016.09 - 2019.06*, <a href='https://en.wikipedia.org/wiki/Jinan_Foreign_Language_School'>Jinan Foreign Language School</a>: I was an English-language-guaranteed student from JFLS (exempting Chinese Gaokao).
 My continuous interest in STEM subjects and my previous experience in winning a 1st Prize in National Olympiad in Informatics in Provinces (NOIP2015, junior group) have driven me to explore and take a double major in Computer Science, which further nurtured my passion for Natual Language Processing (NLP) and Computational Linguistics (CL).